Hanna Barker

-Hanna Marie Barker (born May 14, 1996) is an American professional women's soccer who plays as a midfielder or forward for Fatih Vatan in the Turkish Super League.
+Hanna Marie Barker (born May 14, 1996) is an American professional soccer player who plays as a midfielder or forward for Italian Serie A club Napoli.

-Early years
+Early life

 Barker started her soccer career in 2006 playing in her hometown for 96 D'Feeters Kicks SC in the Elite Clubs National League (ECNL).

 From 2012 to 2014, she was part of the Turner High School girls team.
 She was named twice All-district offensive and Team MVP in 2012 and 2013.

 During her university years, Barker was a member of the college soccer team SFA Ladyjaks.
 She was selected to the Southland Conference All-Tournament Team and was named Southland Conference Freshman of the Year in 2014, Southland Conference Midfielder of the Year in 2016 and 2017.
 She netted in total 29 goals in 78 matches of the Southland Conference women's soccer tournament.

-She is tall, and plays in the midfielder and forward positions.

 Club career

-Hafnarfjarðar

 In February 2018, she went to Iceland, and signed a professional contract with FH Hafnarfjarðar to play in the Besta deild kvenna.

-Reykjavíkur

 The same year, she was loaned out to IR Reykjavíkur in the 1. deild kvenna league.

-Diósgyőri

 She moved to Hungary, and joined Diósgyőri VTK to play in the 2018–19 league season of Nemzeti Bajnokság I, where she scored in total 35 goals in 73 matches of four seasons.

-Ferencvárosi TC

 She played for Ferencvárosi TC in the Hungarian league Női NB I of the 2022–23 season.
 She scored six goals in 27 matches.
 She took part in two matches of the Tournament 2 at the 2022–23 UEFA Women's Champions League, and scored one goal.

-Fatih Karagümrük

 In August 2023, Barker moved to Turkey, and signed with the Istanbul-based club Fatih Karagümrük S.K.

-Fatih Vatan

 For the 2024-25 Turkish Super League season, she transferred to Fatih Vatan, also in Istanbul.

-Personal life

-Hanna Marie Barker was born in Farmers Branch, Texas, United States on May 15, 1996.

-After completing her secondary education at R. L. Turner High School, she studied at Stephen F. Austin State University from 2014 to 2017.
+On 17 July 2025, Barker was transferred to Italian Serie A club Napoli.